August 5th 2021

 Roaccutane for acne: an expert's guide to the controversial drug and its side effects

 May 29th 2017 / 7 comments

 Considering Roaccutane for your acne?
 Skin doctor Dr Terry Loong explains how isotretinoin works to get rid of adult acne, the pros and cons and whether it's right for you

 Roaccutane; it gets a bad rap, but is its negative press deserved?
 Who can it help and how does it work?
-In a continuation of our feature on how to get clear skin, we tapped into integrative cosmetic and skin doctor Dr Terry Loong’s knowledge and experience with the renowned acne medication to find out about roaccutane side effects, how it really works and whether it's right for your skin...
+In a continuation of our feature on how to get clear skin, we tapped into integrative cosmetic and skin doctor Dr Terry Loong’s knowledge and experience with the renowned acne medication to find out about roaccutane's side effects, how it really works and whether it's right for your skin...

-Get The Gloss: What exactly is Roaccutane?
-How does the acne drug work?
+Get The Gloss: What is Roaccutane and how does the acne drug work?